Skip to main contentLink to External Link Policy

 What Do We Know About Safety?

-• Milk thistle may produce allergic reactions, which tend to be more common among people who are allergic to plants in the same family (for example, ragweed, chrysanthemum, marigold, and daisy).
+• Milk thistle may cause allergic reactions, particularly among people who are allergic to related plants (for example, ragweed, chrysanthemum, marigold, and daisy).

 • Little is known about whether it’s safe to use milk thistle during pregnancy or while breastfeeding.